 - Simple-cycle gas turbine plants have short start-up/shut-down time, if needed.
-For normal operation, a hot start will take some 10-15 minutes. - Large combined-cycle units have the highest electricity production efficiency among fuel-based power production. - CCGTs are characterized by low capital costs, high electricity efficiencies, short construction times and short start-up times.
+For normal operation, a hot start will take some 10-15 minutes. - Large combined-cycle units have the highest electricity production efficiency among gas fuel-based power production. - CCGTs are characterized by low capital costs, high electricity efficiencies, short construction times and short start-up times.
 The economies of scale are however substantial, i.e. the specific cost of plants below 200 MW increases as capacity decreases. - Low CO2 emissions as compared to other fossil-based technologies.

 - Concerning larger units above 15 MW, the combined cycle technology has so far been more attractive than simple cycle gas turbines, when applied in cogeneration plants for district heating.
 Steam from other sources (e.g. waste fired boilers) can be led to the steam turbine part as well.
 Hence, the lack of a steam turbine can be considered a disadvantage for large-scale simple cycle gas turbines. - Smaller CCGT units have lower electrical efficiencies compared to larger units.
-Units below 20 MW are few and will face close competition with single-cycle gas turbines and reciprocating engines. - The high air/fuel ratio for gas turbines leads to lower overall efficiency for a given flue gas cooling temperature compared to steam cycles and cogeneration based on internal combustion engines. - When CCGT plants use the same gas source, an incident of gas supply can cause loss of several power plants.
+Units below 20 MW are few and will face close competition with single-cycle gas turbines and reciprocating engines. - The high air/fuel ratio for gas turbines leads to lower overall efficiency for a given flue gas cooling temperature compared to steam cycles and cogeneration based on internal combustion engines. - When CCGT plants use the same gas source, an incident of gas supply can cause power production loss of several power plants (this can be compensated by using oil which is more expensive).